Last Update: May 2020

 Lisa McGee’s nostalgic comedy set in 1990s Londonderry is a truly groundbreaking slice of modern comedy/drama.
 Inhabiting the world of the Northern Ireland troubles, while equally reflecting the changing political landscape prior to the Good Friday agreement.
 As we follow the daily trials and tribulations of a group of Catholic cousins and their wee-English fella James.
-Who just so happens to have the pleasure of being the only male in an all girl catholic school.
+Who just so happens to have the pleasure of being the only male in an all-girl catholic school.

 Derry Girls buzzes with intelligence, wit and charm, its central characters becoming a part of your own extended family when watching.
-With laugh out loud comedy interfacing with a truly heartfelt exploration of a changing Northern Ireland.
-Ultimately creating a show that shines as brightly as the sun in sea of TV comedy.
+With laugh out loud comedy interfacing with a genuinely heartfelt exploration of a changing Northern Ireland.
+Ultimately creating a show that shines as brightly as the sun in a sea of TV comedy.

 We also love The Young Offenders and My Left Nut